aospapp/aosp/external/python/cpython3/Doc/library/configparser.rst

    .. method:: read(filenames, encoding=None)

-      Attempt to read and parse a list of filenames, returning a list of filenames which were successfully parsed.
+      Attempt to read and parse an iterable of filenames, returning a list of filenames which were successfully parsed.

-      If *filenames* is a string or :term:`path-like object`, it is treated as a single filename.
+      If *filenames* is a string, a :class:`bytes` object or a :term:`path-like object`, it is treated as
+      a single filename.
 If a file named in *filenames* cannot be opened, that file will be ignored.
-This is designed so that you can specify a list of potential configuration file locations (for example, the current directory, the user's home directory, and some system-wide directory), and all existing configuration files in the list will be read.
+This is designed so that you can specify an iterable of potential configuration file locations (for example, the current directory, the user's home directory, and some system-wide directory), and all existing configuration files in the iterable will be read.

       If none of the named files exist, the :class:`ConfigParser` instance will contain an empty dataset.
 An application which requires